 During my travels, I’ve often experienced in specialty coffee shops that the filter coffee was try-tasted by my barista before it even got served to me.
 This is not being done in Germany, at least as I’m aware of.

-At Cafe自然醒 or ‘Cafe Wake Up‘, so to the English translation of the café, the first brew of the coffee ordered by me must have been unpalatable, because only after the second time brewing with the Syphon I was finally given my order.
+At Cafe自然醒 or ‘Cafe Wake Up‘, so to the English translation of the café, the first brew of the coffee ordered by me must have been unpalatable, because only after the second time brewing with the Syphon, which is actually quite time-consuming, yet beautiful to watch, I was finally given my order.

-The presentation was also very special: My coffee was served hot in a cup and also cold on ice in a wine glass as you can see in the photo above.
+The presentation was also very special: My coffee was served hot in a cup and also cold on ice in a sherry glass as you can see in the photo above.

 Have your coffee trips ever taken you to Taiwan?
 What are your experiences?